 Add The Spotify Repository Key

-The next step is to add the repository key to verify that packages installed from this PPA are by whom they say.
+The next step is to add the repository key.
+This allows Ubuntu to verify that packages installed from the repository are made by who they say they are.

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 94558F59

 That’s that!
 You can now install Spotify through the Ubuntu Software Center (after checking for software updates first) or by running the following command in the Terminal window:

 sudo apt-get update && sudo apt-get install spotify-client